What is incentive compensation?

 For employers, handing out incentive compensation is like issuing a challenge to their entire team.
 It’s like you’re saying “Meet this objective and you win a big prize.”

-Tips for creating an Incentive Compensation plan
+Tips for creating an Incentive Compensation Program

 1. Outline clear, realistic objectives